brockross/dudel-fe/notes.md

 - feel like I want it to be colorful but not garish
 - ... circles? just defy the quadrilateral supremacy that runs rampant across most of cyberspace?
   - this could be kinda cool to experiment with
+- use my own doodles for game art/theming?